ontoligent/polo/README.md

 ## What It Is

-Polo is basically a wrapper around MALLET's topic model utility to make working with its output files easier.
+Polo is a wrapper around MALLET's topic model utility to make it easier to work with its commands and output files.
 With Polo, you specify your topic model parameters in a configuration file and then generate results with a simple command - one much simpler than the one that comes with MALLET.
 For example, instead of doing this each time you want to train a model against a corpus:

 ```
 mallet import-file --keep-sequence \